library(igraph)

 The Strozzi, despite their wealth, were structurally peripheral.
 Their marriage ties connected them to less central families, limiting their ability to broker relationships or influence the network as a whole.
 This case illustrates a key insight of network analysis: structural position can matter more than individual attributes like wealth.

-We can also examine centralization to characterize the network as a whole:
+We can also examine centralization to characterize the network as a whole.

 c(